scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 cupy.linalg.eigh :cite:`noauthor_cupy.linalg.eigh_nodate` on Edison Ivy Bridge
 and Cori Haswell, KNL, and the new Cori Volta GPUs.
 Figure :ref:`eigh` shows the eigh runtime for various sizes of positive definite input matrices.
-These results show that at low matrix sizes, perhaps unsurprinsgly, the Volta performs poorly, but at larger matrix sizes (above 1000) the Volta performance dominates by an order of magnitude.
+These results show that at low matrix sizes, perhaps unsurprisingly, the Volta performs poorly, but at larger matrix sizes (above 1000) the Volta performance dominates by an order of magnitude.
 This demonstrates, at least for scipy eigh, that breaking the DESI frame into fewer, larger pieces for a GPU could result